confluentinc/ksqldb-recipes/docs/cybersecurity/ddos/index.md

 Next, we are going to define the values we want to materialize into the table.
 We are capturing two values:

-* The source IP address read from the `layers->ip->src` netsted value in the JSON event
+* The source IP address read from the `layers->ip->src` nested value in the JSON event
 * Using the `count` function, a value that contains a count of rows that satisfy conditions defined later in the command.

 ```sql